MkumaranLakshmi/JBPM-HardwarePurchaseApplication/JBPM-HardwarePurchaseApplication/README.md

 Application by default runs with H2 in memory data base but can be reconfigured to use other dbs like PostrgeSQL or MySQL.

 1. clone this repository
+2.build with maven (mvn clean install) on the root of cloned repo
-2. go into hw_orders-web
+3. go into hw_orders-web
-3. start WildFly Swarm with:
+4. start WildFly Swarm with:

 ```
 java -Dorg.kie.server.location=http://localhost:8080/rest/server -jar target/itorders-web-1.0.0-swarm.jar